 To answer this, we must ask ourselves some very uncomfortable questions to understand the extremes to which this debate has and essentially can ultimately go.
 Questions such as “If you could cure cancer, and all you had to do was brutally murder a small child, could you do it?” or “if by ending the lives of 200,000 people, you could save millions more, could you do it?”

 These questions are okay, I suppose, but they imply that A) the outcome is expected to be good and guaranteed, and B) that someone else will more than likely have to get their hands dirty, and you will not be the one cutting the throats of each individual.
-The truth of the matter is that the result is unknown in both, and assuming it all as a positive is irresponsible.
+The truth is that the result is unknown in both, and assuming it all as a positive is irresponsible.

-Let us use Hitler as an example since most are at least somewhat familiar with this leader.
-Hitler believed that the Jews were responsible for both the collapse of the German economy and the Russian revolution, both of which presented a huge problem for Germany.
+Let us use Hitler as an example since most are somewhat familiar with this leader.
+Hitler believed that the Jews were responsible for the collapse of the German economy and the Russian revolution, both of which presented a huge problem for Germany.
 Furthermore, Hitler viewed this as a continual and ever-increasing problem.
 Hence, he decided to eradicate the perceived problem from Germany.
 Did the ends justify the means?
 Many would say no . . . but then again, Germany lost.
 (We will leave out the idiocy of Woodrow Wilson in this debate.)

-Was Truman ethical when he decided to kill civilians or his own countrymen?
+Was Truman ethical when he decided to kill civilians or his own compatriots?
 I’m going to say no. In a war, you have two sides of military personnel trying to inflict as much damage as possible upon the enemy while the enemy is trying to do the same in return.
 Generally speaking, civilians are supposed to be left out of the equation to avoid collateral damage.
-This is because the mass murder of civilians is actually considered a war crime and a crime against humanity (Ditcham, 2004).
+This is because the mass murder of civilians is considered a war crime and a crime against humanity (Ditcham, 2004).
 The problem is that the winners rarely suffer the consequences of their actions, while the losers suffer greatly.
 Truman and WW2 are the best examples of this.
 Both sides killed way too many civilians, but only one side was considered heroic and avoided such charges.
 Hypocrisy?

-For me, this is simple; if one has to ask whether or not actions are ethical, or if the ends can justify the means, chances are there is probably an excellent argument to the contrary.
-This is furthered in the idea that something as simple as lying or deception might be okay if the result is positive, such as lying to get a job or hiding something negative from a potential partner.
+For me, this is simple; if one has to ask whether or not actions are ethical or if the ends can justify the means, chances are there is probably an excellent argument to the contrary.
+This is furthered by the idea that something as simple as lying or deception might be okay if the result is positive, such as lying to get a job or hiding something negative from a potential partner.
 Such instances are usually short-lived and eventually discovered.
 Consequences usually follow.
 In turn, the outcome is usually a negative one, if at the very least, as far as peer perception goes.

 This is where we are today.
 As demonstrated repeatedly in my work, our Constitution is under fire.
 Our principles are under fire.
 Many in this great nation have sold their freedoms for temporary monetary benefit with little regard for their fellow Americans, their children, or the nation in the coming years.

-The ends were promised, but the means actually destroyed the possibility of the promise.
+The ends were promised, but the means destroyed the possibility of the promise.
 It is the worst Ponzi scheme ever.
 The first generation received all the benefits, and the following generations will pay greatly to correct it or sell their souls to retain aspects of it.
 Unfortunately, the last generation gets left holding the bag.
 Either way, the outcome will not be good, and you will have to decide which side you are on.

 It is a very tough ethical question.
 Can the ends justify the means?
-It is a good question but I believe it is the wrong question.
+It is a good question, but I believe it is the wrong question.
 Instead, perhaps the question is, “will any of it be worth the ends?”